 Tobacco use remains the leading cause of preventable death and disease in the United States and in Missouri.
-To address this enormous toll, the American Lung Association in Missouri calls for the following three actions to be taken by our elected officials:
+To address this enormous toll, the American Lung Association calls for the following actions to be taken by Missouri's elected officials:

-- Advocate for increased funding for tobacco prevention and cessation;
+- Increase state funding for tobacco prevention and cessation;

-- Advocate for comprehensive smokefree laws and policies on the statewide and local levels; and
+- Pass comprehensive smokefree laws and policies on the local and statewide levels; and

-- Advocate for local laws that increase the tobacco sales age to 21.
+- Pass local laws that increase the tobacco sales age to 21.

-During the 2018 legislative session, the American Lung Association in Missouri will continue to focus on lung health and advocate for increased funding for tobacco prevention and cessation and comprehensive smokefree laws and policies.
-The Lung Association will also continue to advocate for Tobacco 21 laws at the local level in Missouri.
+During the 2019 legislative session, the American Lung Association in Missouri will continue to focus on lung health and advocate for increased funding for tobacco prevention and cessation and comprehensive smokefree laws and policies.
+The Lung Association will also continue to advocate for Tobacco 21 laws at the local level in Missouri